-Physicians who suspect ovarian or fallopian tube cancer will generally confirm their diagnosis by reviewing biopsy material, removing some tissue for close examination.
+Physicians who suspect cancers of the fallopian tubes or ovarian cancer will generally confirm their cancer diagnosis by reviewing biopsy material and removing some tissue for close examination.

 How Talcum Powder Causes Cancer

-Talcum powder, an exceptionally fine powder, can be inhaled.
-The American Cancer Society says it's generally accepted that talc with asbestos can cause cancer of the lung—specifically, mesothelioma, a rare lung disease caused only by asbestos exposure.
+Talcum powders, a fine powder, can be inhaled.
+The American Cancer Society says it's generally accepted that talc with asbestos can cause lung cancer - specifically, mesothelioma, a rare lung disease caused only by exposure to asbestos.

-Any asbestos contaminating the talcum powder can be inhaled with it.
-Those asbestos particles are so small that they can become trapped in the body and cause irritation that eventually creates ovarian cancer or mesothelioma.
+Asbestos-contaminated talcum powder can be inhaled.
+Those asbestos particles are so small that they can become trapped in the body and cause irritation, eventually creating ovarian cancer issues or mesothelioma.

-Perhaps the most convincing evidence that talc is related to ovarian cancer was revealed in two case-control studies from 2016, The African American Cancer Epidemiology Study (AACES), and The New England Ovarian Cancer Study.
+Perhaps the most convincing evidence that genital area (perineal) talc use is related to ovarian cancer was revealed in two case-control studies from 2016, The African American Cancer Epidemiology Study (AACES) and The New England Ovarian Cancer Study.